-Standards, interpretations and amendments to published standards effective in 2018
+Standards, interpretations and amendments to published standards effective in 2019

-In 2018, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2018.
-Other than changing its accounting policies for financial assets as a result of adopting IFRS 9, 'Financial Instruments', and IFRS 15 "Revenue from contracts with customers", the adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies impacting the company's financial performance and position.
+In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2019.
+The company has applied IFRS 16, Leases, for the first time for the annual accounting period commencing 1 January 2019.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies impacting the company's financial performance and position.